 IT outage management isn’t solely concentrated to IT.
 As they potentially affect the entire business and bottom line, organizations should also have a plan around how teams like Support, Legal, Marketing, Sales, etc. are kept in the loop.
 Have an idea of what to share, set up a place where colleagues can easily get information, and determine who will get updates and how often.

 To keep things streamlined, the response team should only share key, high-level updates: How severe is the outage?
 What is its likely duration?
 What’s being done, and when can the team expect the next update?

 A solution like PagerDuty’s Stakeholder Engagement enables you to automatically notify individuals or groups of stakeholders via preferred contact methods.
 No more need to try and remember names of people to look up and contact during an outage.
 Stakeholders can also subscribe to incident status pages to check up on progress.

 If colleagues have further questions, they shouldn’t distract individual members of the response team that are heads-down on the incident.
 To strike a balance between keeping things moving and providing additional context as needed, funnel questions and asks through the Incident Commander.

-It’s 30 times cheaper to keep an existing customer than it is to get a new one, so make sure you keep your customers’ trust.
+According to Inc. magazine, it’s 30 times cheaper to keep an existing customer than it is to get a new one.
 Being proactive in communicating an outage to users helps you control the story about your outage, and makes it clear that your company makes transparent communication a priority.

 Let end users know that you are aware of the issue and at work on a solution.
 The outage notification can take many forms: a maintenance page on your website, social media post or update to your status page, or perhaps just an internal communication to your customer support team.